Dionne Warwick: Warner era (1972–1978)

 Without the guidance and songwriting that Bacharach/David had provided, Warwick's career stalled in the early 1970s although she remained a top concert draw throughout the world.
 There were no big hits during the early and mid part of the decade, aside from 1974's "Then Came You", recorded as a duet with the Spinners and produced by Thom Bell.

 Bell later noted, "Dionne made a (strange) face when we finished [the song].
 She didn't like it much, but I knew we had something.
 So we ripped a dollar in two, signed each half and exchanged them.
 I told her, 'If it doesn't go number one, I'll send you my half.'
 When it took off, Dionne sent hers back.
 There was an apology on it."
-It was her first U.S. No. 1 hit on the Billboard Hot 100.
-Other than this success, Warwick's five years on Warner Bros.
-Records produced no other major hits, but "Then Came You" was issued by co-owned Atlantic Records, the Spinners' label.
-Two notable songs recorded during this period were "His House and Me" and "Once You Hit The Road" (No. 79 pop, No. 5 R&B, No. 22 Adult Contemporary), both of which were produced in 1975 by Thom Bell.

-Warwick recorded five albums with Warners: Dionne (1972), produced by Bacharach and David and a modest chart success; Just Being Myself (1973), produced by Holland-Dozier-Holland;

-Then Came You (1975), produced by Jerry Ragovoy; Track of the Cat (1975), produced by Thom Bell; and Love at First Sight (1977), produced by Steve Barri and Michael Omartian.
-Her five-year contract with Warners expired in 1977, and with that, she ended her stay at the label.A Man and a Woman is a duet live album by American singers Isaac Hayes and Dionne Warwick, released in 1977 by ABC Records.
-The album was recorded during one of the concerts of the artists' 1976 joint tour.
-Warwick's dry spell on the American charts ended with her signing to Arista Records in 1979, where she began a second highly successful run of hit records and albums well into the late 1980s.
+It hit number one on the Billboard Hot 100 on October 26, 1974, becoming the first number one hit for both Warwick, aged 33, and the Spinners.
+Since "Then Came You" was issued on the Spinners' label Atlantic, none of Warwick's releases on Warner made the top 40.

+During her Warner tenure, Warwick released five albums, all of which failed to replicate her success on Scepter.
+Warwick left Warner in 1977.
+Less than a year later, she eventually agreed to sign with Clive Davis's Arista Records after Davis promised to revive her flagging career after the singer told him she was seeking retirement from show business.